San Diego Gas & Electric: Later history

 In 1940, to comply with federal law, the company ended corporate ownership, made its stock available to the public, and renamed itself San Diego Gas and Electric Company.

 SDGE began construction on the South Bay power plant in 1958, and the first of four oil fuel-burning units came online in 1960.
 The plant provided much-needed electricity to help the region expand and grow its economy.

 SDGE began research into nuclear power in the late 1950s.
 In 1961, it agreed to participate in a 350,000-kilowatt nuclear power plant with Southern California Edison known as the San Onofre Nuclear Generating Station (SONGS).
 SDG&E owned 20% of the plant, located in San Onofre, California; SoCal Edison owned 80%.
 The plant became operational in 1967.

 In the 1970s, SDG&E acquired Mountain Empire Rural Electric Co-op, which served eastern San Diego County.

 In 1976, after purchasing the necessary land the previous year, San Diego Gas & Electric Company filed an application with the U.S. Nuclear Regulatory Commission to build two 974 MWe Westinghouse pressurized water reactors under the name Sundesert Nuclear Power Plant.
 The plant was to be located about 15 miles southwest of Blythe, California, near the Arizona border.
 The plant received a lot of pushback and opposition from California legislators, and the general public had mixed reactions to it.
 In June 1976, Californians voted to reject Proposition 15, the Nuclear Power Plant Initiative.
 The ballot measure would have banned the construction of nuclear power plants and limited the use of existing nuclear power plants to 60% (decreasing by 10% annually after five years) and would have reduced the output of California's three existing nuclear reactors and banned new reactors unless the state legislature determined that nuclear safety systems had proven effective and that radioactive waste could be stored safely.
-But coverage of the failed state measure and opposition to a separate nuclear power plant in Kern County, California, grew the anti-nuclear discorse.
+But coverage of the failed state measure and opposition to a separate nuclear power plant in Kern County, California, grew the anti-nuclear discourse.
 SDGE, which would have built the Sundesert plant, failed to convince the State Assembly Resources Committee that adequate disposal technology was available.
 Governor Edmund G. Brown Jr. was largely responsible for Sundesert's defeat.
 The California State Energy Commission, appointed by the governor, voted 4–1 against the plant.
 After the state Senate passed a bill exempting the plant from having to dispose of its waste, Brown's allies in the Assembly leadership sent the measure to a committee, where the bill faced an uphill battle.
 The bill was defeated by a vote of 4 to 7, with three Republicans and one Democrat in favor of the measure and seven Democrats opposed.
 Sundesert had consumed an enormous amount of the company's effort for six years and a total of more than $106 million.